-These are the original Danish ad sheets for "Octopussy" (EON Productions 1983), issued by the film's local distributor United International Pictures (formerly United Artists).
+This is the original Danish press book for "Tomorrow Never Dies" (EON Productions 1997), issued by the film's local distributor United International Pictures (formerly United Artists).

-The four-page A4 press book was distributed to cinema owners and press in Denmark to mark the film's theatrical release in January 1996.
+The four-page A4 publication was distributed to cinema owners and press in Denmark to mark the film's theatrical release in December 1997.

 "From Russia with Love", the second James Bond 007 film from EON Productions, was released into Danish cinemas on 20 December 1963 by United Artists.

 This striking monochrome theatrical poster was based on Renato Fratini's artwork for the UK Double Crown poster, in turn based on a promotional photo by David Hurn.